Active Object Pattern in Java: Achieving Efficient Asynchronous Processing

-The Active Object design pattern provides a safe and reliable way to implement asynchronous behavior in concurrent systems.
+The Active Object pattern provides a reliable method for asynchronous processing in Java, ensuring responsive applications and efficient thread management.
 It achieves this by encapsulating tasks within objects that have their own thread and message queue.
 This separation keeps the main thread responsive and avoids issues like direct thread manipulation or shared state access.

 Real-world example